Tanmay41/Computer-Lab-Stock-Management/README.md

 If you want to contribute, you can add the following:

-[ ] redirect to /stock with post request after edit, add or delete__ [ ] fix bug where if you click "add stock" without filling anything out it would still create an item in the db
+[ ] redirect to /stock with post request after edit, add or delete <br />
+[ ] fix bug where if you click "add stock" without filling anything out it would still create an item in the db